 To get copper instead of buying soak some copper pipes or copper pennies in white vinegar for a week and up one month then you get cooper naturally.

-Some add cooper pies or coins into vat dye.
+Some add copper items like coins into vat dye.
 This is process is called incidental mordant which purpose is to create a colour change agent.
+However, one can never tell the exact amount of copper so the result varies.

 It tends to add a golden hue to the colour and tends to be quite colour fast.
 It will cause too much harshness to protein fibres.